All Episodes

 Our economy is number five on the list of competitiveness.

-And we we still have a president here who spends money as though we've got a surplus of incalculable trillions.
+And we still have a president here who spends money as though we've got a surplus of incalculable trillions.

-And we're borrowing trillions from the THICOMS.
+And we're borrowing trillions from the ChiComs.

 The increase in elderly is such in this country that we do not have enough young people to pay for retiring seniors.

-There really is no such thing as a trust fund with segregated monies, and it hasn't been for 50 years, and the Democrats refuse to talk about any of this or look for reforms.
+There really is no such thing as a trust fund with segregated monies, and there hasn't been for 50 years.

 If you're president, how would you address it?

-That's the Social Security question.
+That's the Social Security question for anybody running for president.

-Or we get you wrote that Social Security is a Ponzi scheme.
+Or we get, you wrote that Social Security is a Ponzi scheme.

 you really mean that?